In Memoriam: Eduardo Galeano| 24 April, 2015

 A year before this encounter and thirty eight after its original publication, Galeano’s magnum opus had once again garnered international attention as Venezuelan president Hugo Chávez gifted a copy to his US counterpart Barack Obama.
 The significance of this gesture was palpable; the work is a damning critique of the Europeans and later North Americans who had exploited Latin America as a source of both material and human capital.
 Shortly after having penned Open Veins, Galeano became one of many writers, poets and musicians forced into exile by the rise of the Uruguayan military junta which in itself was a cog of Operaciόn Cόndor, a US-backed counter-socialist scheme of repression which linked the Southern Cone dictatorships.
 Undoubtedly Chávez and countless other Latin Americans would have regarded Galeano’s work as essential reading for the First Term American President.
 Whilst his words warrant a great deal of scepticism, it seems somehow fitting in the wake of this champion of counter-imperialism’s passing – Galeano passed away on 13th April 2015 -, that Obama should remark ahead of the Summit of the Americas that “the days in which our agenda in this hemisphere presumed that the United States could meddle with impunity, those days are past”.

 Galeano’s career in journalism had taken flight in the early 1960s during which time he worked as the director of La Marcha, an influential Uruguayan weekly which also gave a voice to noted Latin American contemporaries including Mario Vargas Llosa, a creative atmosphere which likely nurtured the unique character of his literature and scholarship.
 In Open Veins and later the Memory of Fire (Memoria Del Fuego, 1982-86) trilogy written during his years of exile, Galeano was fascinated by the notion of memory.
 This affinity with social memory had started in an era long before it had become a common staple of the humanities and social sciences.
 Galeano affirmed that traditional or “official” histories had engendered a form of social amnesia, whereby the conditions which created inequalities across Latin America were forgotten, pointing to the city plaza’s lined with statues of “the exterminators of the Indians” and the “traffickers of slaves” as evidence of the phenomenon.
-Discarding “official history”, in Open Veins Galeano sought to recover the voice of the continent’s marginalized and subdued, his resulting prose was both acerbic and laced with vivid imagery.
+Discarding “official history”, in Open Veins Galeano sought to recover the voice of the continent’s marginalized and subdued, his resulting prose was both acerbic and laced with vivid imagery. how to take fake id photo.
 Unsurprisingly the piece made Galeano a galvanizing icon of the left in Latin America, his uncompromising approach coupled with undeniable literary skill rendered the book emblematic for many movements.